PyCubed-Mini/RexDB/README.md

   - Because of the use of the time.struct\_time datatype, timestamps will only have precision down to the nearest second, if your application requires more precision than that do not use this database.

 This function will initialize an empty database that you can then use to store your entries.

+### log

+**type**
+tuple -> bool

+**arguments**

+- data
+  - tuple
+  - a tuple containing the data you want to log in the database
+  - the tuple must be entered in the same order you specified in your format string and field names
+  - if you are storing characters or strings, you must use a 'b' string to specify that it is a byte string or convert it to bytes using the builtin Python "bytes" function and utf-8 encoding.

+**functionality**

+Will log your data in the database and mark it with an automatically generated time stamp.
+You will be able to query on this timestamp later.
+The function will return <True> if logging was successful and <False> otherwise.